ibm-cloud-docs/power-iaas/rsct-rmc-aix.md

 If one of your NICs does not contain an IPv6 address, continue on to the next section.

-### Recovering from a missing IPv6 address
+### Using a Power Systems Virtual Server boot image to recover from a missing IPv6 address
-{: #ipv6-recover}
+{: #recovering-ipv6}

 1. Enter the `lslpp -L rsct.*` command to ensure that an operating system (OS) modification did not affect the RSCT file set level.
 For more informati9on, see [Verifying RSCT installation on AIX nodes](https://www.ibm.com/support/knowledgecenter/SGVKBA_3.2/admin/bl503_instvaix.html){: new_window}{: external}.

     *3.1.x* is the **minimum** release that is supported by the {{site.data.keyword.powerSys_notm}} service.
 If you redeployed an AIX image with a package that is older than 3.1, you must upgrade RSCT first.
     {: important}

-2. If you still have the {{site.data.keyword.powerSys_notm}} boot image you originally deployed, complete the following steps:
+2. If you still have the {{site.data.keyword.powerSys_notm}} deployed boot image, complete the following steps:

     1. Boot to the original {{site.data.keyword.powerSys_notm}} boot image.
     2. Rerun the `ifconfig -a` command.
 The output includes the configured IPv6 address.
 If you removed the IPv6 address from the original boot image configuration, you can read the AIX `cloud-init` logs to find the IPv6 address.